-A molar pregnancy should be treated right away.
-This will make sure that all of the tissue is removed.
-This tissue can cause serious problems in some women.
+This tissue can cause serious problems in some cases.
+So a molar pregnancy should be treated right away.
+Treatment will make sure that all of the tissue is removed.

 Molar pregnancy is thought to be caused by a problem with the genetic information of an egg or sperm.
 There are two types of molar pregnancy: complete and partial.

 Sometimes a pregnancy that seems to be twins is found to be one fetus and one molar pregnancy.
 But this is very rare.

 Things that may increase your risk of having a molar pregnancy include:

 A molar pregnancy causes the same early symptoms that a normal pregnancy does, such as a missed period or morning sickness.
 But a molar pregnancy usually causes other symptoms too.
 These may include:

 Most of these symptoms can also occur with a normal pregnancy, a multiple pregnancy, or a miscarriage.

 Your doctor can find a molar pregnancy with: